 - If you already have NxPlayer installed, then clear NX cache and proceed to Step-6.

-- If Java is NOT operational, try Method-2: download and unpack portable version of NxPlayer from GMCA website.
+- If Java is NOT installed, try Method-2: download and unpack portable version of NxPlayer from GMCA website.
 Then start nxplayer from the bin subdirectory of unpacked distribution.

-- If neither Method-1 or Method-2 worked for you, download Enterprise NxPlayer from NOMACHINE web site and install it on your computer (admin rights required).
+- If neither Method-1 or Method-2 works for you, download Enterprise NxPlayer from NOMACHINE web site and install it on your computer (admin rights required).